Overview

 |

-Benefits to Council Conversion of TCC vehicle fleet to biodiesel
+Benefits A trial conversion of vehicle fleet to biodiesel could

-would off City greenhouse emissions by 2950 tons.
-Significant
+off-set City greenhouse emissions by 2950 tons.
+Significant health

-health benefits to TCC residents: 90% reduction in carcinogenic
+benefits to Townsville residents for B20: 90% reduction in carcinogenic

 air pollutants from Council diesel powered vehicles.